nextcloud/app_api/docs/tech_details/InstallationFlow.rst

 The application, in response to the request "/heartbeat", should return json: ``{"status": "ok"}``.

-.. note:: The request to ``/heartbeat`` endpoint is made without authentication.
+.. note:: The request to ``/heartbeat`` endpoint is made without AppAPI authentication.

 Init
 ----